phpbb/documentation/development/extensions/tutorial_notifications.rst

 is_available
 ------------
 This function determines if this notification type should show in the :abbr:`UCP (User Control Panel)`.
-You can simply set it to ``true`` or check some configuration or authentication settings.
-Or anything else for that matter, as long as it always returns either a ``true`` or ``false`` boolean.
+You can simply set it to ``true`` or check some configuration or authentication settings, or anything else for that matter, as long as it always returns either a ``true`` or ``false`` boolean.
-As shown below, where we check if the private messages are enabled and the user is authorised to read them.
+In the example below we will make displaying the notification in the UCP dependent on whether private messages are enabled and the user is authorised to read them.

-If it is not set to ``false``, make sure the `notification_option`_ array is set.
-If it is set to ``false``, the notification type will not show up in the UCP.
+If this function returns ``false``, the notification type will not appear in the UCP.
-Meaning that a user can not change their preferences in regards to this notification type and thus can not enable/disable any notification methods.
+This simply means that a user can not change their preferences in regards to this notification type and thus can not enable/disable it.
+Remember that if this function could return ``false``, make sure the `notification_option`_ array is set.

 .. code-block:: php